mp911de/logstash-gelf-subsystem/README.md

 But wait: What is Datenpumpe?
 --------------

-**TL;DR; Datenpumpe allows you to submit your own data structures to be processed by logstash, ElasticSearch and Kibana (the ELK stack).**
+**TL;DR;** Datenpumpe allows you to submit your own data structures to be processed by logstash, ElasticSearch and Kibana (the ELK stack)

 And the longer version: